jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

       limits:
         memory: "64Mi" ## 👈👈👈 Resource limits are recommended to avoid resource DDOS.
 Set resources.limits.memory
         cpu: "32m" ## 👈👈👈 Resource limits are recommended to avoid resource DDOS.
 Set resources.limits.cpu
     imagePullPolicy: Always ## 👈👈👈 It's recommended to always set the ImagePullPolicy to Always.
-To make sure that the imagePullSecrets are always correct, and to always get the image you want.
+To make sure that the imagePullSecrets are always correct, and to always get the image you want
-    livenessProbe: ## 👈👈👈 Missing property object `livenessProbe` - add a properly configured livenessProbe to catch possible deadlocks
-      httpGet:
-        path: /
-        port: 80
-      initialDelaySeconds: 10
-      periodSeconds: 5
-    readinessProbe: ## 👈👈👈 Missing property object `readinessProbe` - Add a properly configured readinessProbe to notify kubelet your Pods are ready for traffic
+    readinessProbe: ## 👈👈👈 Missing property object `readinessProbe`
       httpGet:
         path: /
         port: 80